Yecode254/page-one-2/README.md

 # 📚Book Review Tracker
 Page one is a python-based application for tracking book reviews,managing users and orginizing books by genres
 ## 🤖Features
-✔️Tracking book reviews from different users ✔️Orginize books by genres
+✔️Tracking book reviews from different users<br/>
+✔️Orginize books by genres<br/>
-✔️view avarage book ratings
+✔️view avarage book ratings<br/>
-✔️search books by genres,user reviews or book id
+✔️search books by genres,user reviews or book id<br/>

 ## 🧙‍♂️installation